divyansh2375/ytp/Readme2.md

 always while fetching do with one and then after that do with map with all make it perfect for one and then scale it for large

+Before making WatchPage we have to do routing

+Homework 1 ->
+make session one completely by yourself and also you have to record yourself and explain the terms and have a timer running them speak while you code .
+Very good skill